google/WebFundamentals/src/content/en/fundamentals/accessibility/index.md

 As you learn more, you'll find that addressing accessibility issues in this broader, more general sense almost always improves the user experience for everyone.
-Let's look at an example.
+Let's look at an example:

 ![a form with poor accessibility](imgs/pooraccess.jpg)